Robert Greene (American author): The 33 Strategies of War

 The 33 Strategies of War is the third book by Greene and was published in 2006.
 The book is divided into five parts: Self-Directed Warfare, Organizational (Team) Warfare, Defensive Warfare, Offensive Warfare and Unconventional (Dirty) Warfare.
 The book is a guide to the campaign of everyday life and distills military wisdom from historical figures like Napoleon Bonaparte, Sun Tzu, Alfred Hitchcock, Alexander the Great and Margaret Thatcher.

-The Sunday Times called the book "an excellent toolkit for dealing with business and relationships," and The Independent claims that Greene is "setting himself up as a modern-day Machiavelli" but that "it is never clear whether he really believes what he writes or whether it is just his shtick, an instrument of his will to shift £20 hardbacks."
+The Sunday Times called the book "an excellent toolkit for dealing with business and relationships," and The Independent claims that Greene set himself up as a "highly successful author" of "tracts on how to get ahead" but that "it is never clear whether he really believes what he writes or whether it is just his shtick, an instrument of his will to shift £20 hardbacks."
 NBA player Chris Bosh stated that his favorite book is The 33 Strategies of War.
 It has sold more than 200,000 copies.